Library

 SGLT-1 is mainly a transporter of glucose in Intestinal cells (luminal surface), deficiency of which causes impaired absorption of dietary glucose.

 SGLT-2 is a sodium-dependent glucose transporter in the proximal renal tubules.
 90 percent of filtered glucose is reabsorbed through SGLT-2, the deficiency of which causes renal glycosuria, as in the present situation.
 SGLT-2 inhibitors are used in the treatment of Diabetes mellitus.
 Sodium-glucose co-transporter 2 (SGLT2) inhibitors, also known as gliflozin drugs, are a new class of diabetic medications indicated for the treatment of type 2 diabetes.
-SGLT2 inhibitors block the reabsorption of glucose in the kidney, increase glucose excretion, and lower blood glucose levels (figure).
+SGLT2 inhibitors block glucose reabsorption in the kidney, increase glucose excretion, and lower blood glucose levels (figure).

 Figure-showing the mechanism of action of SGLT-2 (source-http://www.diabetesincontrol.com/sglt2-inhibitors-a-new-class-of-diabetes-medications/)

-GLUT 2 and GLUT4 are sodium independent glucose transporters,
+GLUT 2 and GLUT4 are sodium-independent glucose transporters,

 GLUT2 is present in liver and pancreatic beta cells, whereas GLUT-4 is present in adipose tissue and skeletal muscle.
 This is the only glucose transporter that is under the control of Insulin.
 Insulin promotes the uptake of glucose by muscle and fat.

-The insulin receptor is not involved in the reabsorption of glucose from the tubular filtrate
+The insulin receptor is not involved in the reabsorption of glucose from the tubular filtrate.